Electricity production

 Production from renewable energy sources

-The second place in production from RES sources was taken by PV installations in September, with 1.5 TWh, a decrease of 34.1% m/m and a decrease of 4.2% y/y.
-PV installation capacity at the beginning of September was 19.6 GW, of which as much as 11.5 GW were prosumer installations (July data).
+PV installations in January reached a production level of 0.3 TWh, an increase of 38.4% m/m and 22.6% y/y.
+PV installed capacity at the beginning of October was 20.2 GW, of which as much as 11.9 GW were prosumer installations.

-Biomass plants produced in March this year.
-1.0 TWh, and hydropower plants 0.1 TWh.
+Biomass plants produced around 0.7 TWh in January and hydro plants 0.1 TWh.

-In the Polish power system, the share of RES in electricity consumption (i.e., the ratio of generation from RES to the sum of production from all sources plus imports and storage) is customarily higher than the share of renewable sources in production.
-In situations where the sum of delivered power in a given hour is higher than the current demand, it is necessary to use electricity storage, export or even shut down RES sources.
+In the Polish electricity system, the share of RES in electricity consumption (i.e. the ratio of generation from RES to the sum of production from all sources plus imports and storage) is customarily higher than the share of renewable sources in production.
+In situations where the sum of supplied power in a given hour is higher than the current demand, it is necessary to use electricity storage, export or even switch off RES sources.

 The graph shows the cumulative annual values (from the beginning of the year to the last day of the reported month) of non-market redispatch (so-called curtailment) of electricity from wind and solar farms.